 Most tweens and tweens prefer to be out doing something fun with their friends.
 But sometimes tweens and teens are stuck inside.
 Maybe it’s the weather, maybe it’s just circumstances, and since 2020…maybe they are stuck isolating or quarantining.

 The social distancing and self-quarantining orders are really tough on tweens and teens.
 Most tweens and teens are social creatures and are used to having busy schedules.
 All of a sudden time is stretching out in front of them and while it may have seemed fun for a few days…now they are bored.
 Here’s a list of ideas for things that tweens can do while stuck inside!

 I will be adding to this as I hear about more ideas, so please pin and check back later!
-If you have more ideas for me, please comment below!
+What do you like to do when you are bored indoors?
+If you have some fun indoor activity ideas for me, please comment below!